 Should Fire Island Summer Club be permitted to construct a dock?
 That is the question being asked as Fire Island National Seashore (FINS) solicits opinions for an open Public Comment Period to consider a Special Permit Application submitted by the Fire Island Summer Club (also called the Summer Club) as part of their Environmental Assessment process (EA).
 The application is for constructing a proposed bayside dock and marina that will be 455 X 8 feet and include moorings for 24 boat slips.
-The Public Comment Period opened on August 30 and will close on September 30, 2024.
-FINS has not scheduled any public meetings for the proposed project within the time window.
+The Public Comment Period opened on August 30 and has a newly extended deadline closure date of October 14, 2024.* FINS has not scheduled any public meetings for the proposed project within the time window.

 The Summer Club is a condominium community on the western side of Fire Island under the Town of Islip jurisdiction, due west of Ocean Beach.
 Founded in 1946, it has less than 50 homes.
 The former Coast Guard station that serves as its clubhouse is an iconic landmark with which many Great South Bay boaters and Fire Island-bound ferry travelers from Bay Shore are familiar.